List of highest-grossing actors: Up until 1966

 In 1966, Variety calculated a list of the highest-grossing stars using their All-Time Top Grossing Films lists based on the number of films that had earned theatrical rentals of $4 million or more in the United States and Canada by the end of 1965.
 As the list was based on number of films on the chart, there may have been some stars who appeared in fewer films listed but with a higher total rental.
-As with current lists, the list favors films and stars of the later eras as later films generally gross more.
+The list favors films and stars of the later eras as later films generally gross more.
 John Wayne topped the list.
 Variety noted that Crosby's last hit prior to 1965 was High Society in 1956, and at that date he would have led the list.
-They also noted that Gable was the undisputed king until he went into the Army in 1942 and that he wasn't ranked higher, as many of his earlier hits did not reach their $4 million cut-off and were therefore not included in his total.
+They also noted that Gable was the undisputed king until he went into the Army in 1942 and that he was not ranked higher as many of his earlier hits did not reach their $4 million cut-off and were therefore not included in his total.